FrankMerriman/Raspberry-Pi.neapple/README.md

 }
 ```

-Now restart your Raspberry Pi.
-Once the reboot is complete, if you check your wifi settings you will see that `wlan1` is no longer connecting to any wireless AP.

 ### 1.5 Setting up DHCP

 Run `sudo nano /etc/dhcpcd.conf` and append the following lines to the opened file: